DefinitelyNotJosh/Obsidian_1/Hypothesis Testing Examples.md

 5. $H_0$ will be rejected if 2\*p-value is less than 0.05
 6. Computation
 #### $t = \displaystyle\frac{8.28-8.2}{\frac{0.08}{\sqrt{12}}}$ and $df = 12 - 1=11$ $$t=3.177$$ p-value = $0.088$, 2* 0.0088 = 0.0176
-7. Conclusion - 0.0176 < 0.05, sufficient evidence to reject null hypothesis, mean rod diameter is not 8.20mm
+7. Conclusion - 0.0176 < 0.05, sufficient evidence to reject null hypothesis, evidence indicates mean rod diameter is not 8.20mm

+### Proportion example